cultuurnet/apidocs/projects/api-design-guidelines/docs/errors.md

 *   An `errors.md` page should be added to your project's documentation (on Stoplight) to provide extra documentation per error type.
 A redirect will be set up so that your domain error types link to this page.

 Domain errors should in most cases use the `400` response status, but other status codes may be more applicable in some scenarios like for example `403`.
 When picking a status code, make sure to read about its intended usage in the list of [client error codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses).
 Sometimes the name of a certain code may look applicable, but it might not actually be intended for your specific use case and can be confusing for integrators or tools who follow the HTTP specifications.

+It is encouraged to include an `endUserMessage` in domain errors.

 Examples of domain errors: